turbot/guardrails-samples/calculated_policies/vpc_approved_usage/README.md

-# AWS VPC - Allow only the usage through Transit Gateway.
+# AWS VPC - Only allow usage of VPC through Transit Gateway

 ## Use case